researchstudio-sat/general/usecase_won.md

 ## 1. Create Posting

-Generate arbitrary RDF, ideally using the perfect user friendly GUI.
+Generate arbitrary RDF, ideally using the perfect user-friendly GUI.

 Example: I want to get from my current location to point B